Derek Tan, PhD

 Fiduciary Role / Position

-• United Health Group
+• UnitedHealth Group

 Equity

-The information published here is for a specific annual disclosure period.
+The information published here is a complement to other publicly reported data and is for a specific annual disclosure period.
 There may be differences between information on this and other public sites as a result of different reporting periods and/or the various ways relationships and financial interests are categorized by organizations that publish such data.

-This page and data include information for a specific MSK annual disclosure period (January 1, 2022 through disclosure submission in spring 2023).
+This page and data include information for a specific MSK annual disclosure period (January 1, 2023 through disclosure submission in spring 2024).
 This data reflects interests that may or may not still exist.
 This data is updated annually.

 Learn more about MSK’s COI policies here.
 For questions regarding MSK’s COI-related policies and procedures, email MSK’s Compliance Office at [email protected].